Getting ready to take the CPA exam & wondering

-Since only about 45% of those who take the CPA exam pass it (to see the 2014 passing rates click here) you need to give yourself an advantage.
+Statistics show that less than 50% of those taking the CPA exam pass on their first try.
+In fact, in 2014 the passing rate is only about 49% (want proof? click here).
 Clearly it takes a great deal of preparation to even have a 50/50 chance of passing.
-But effort alone isn't enough - lots of people study hard and still fail the exam.
+But effort alone isn't enough - lots of people study hard and still fail the exam!
 That's where a good study guide comes in.
-But just how much can a study guide actually help you?
-Here's one of the best...
+Here are 2 CPA review courses that are well worth your time & investment:

 First, you don’t have to spend your valuable time doing research.
 A good study guide will save you the time and effort it would normally take to put together a good study plan.
 Remember when you were in college and some professors gave you a good test review to follow?
 And others just told you to study everything (but then only tested you on a small amount of the material)?
 These study guides will be like the good professors that actually want you to succeed.